arazack-gitrepo/food-import-risk-triage/README.md

 ## Notes

-The data isn't included.
-It's the European Commission's, not mine, you can download it yourself from the RASFF Window portal.
-The one exception is the 2,300-row test window in `results/predictions/`, which is there so the dashboard runs on clone.
-That's European Union, 2022-2025
+The data in `data/` is the European Commission's, not mine.
+It's the RASFF Window export, European Union, 2022-2025, included here so the project runs on clone.
+The same goes for the 2,300-row test window in `results/predictions/`, which is what the dashboard reads before you've run anything.

 Nothing else in `results/` is committed apart from the trained model and its card.
 Everything in there is generated, and a stale number sitting in a repo